 Visiting other Attractions in Central Florida.
 Central Florida offers many fun places to visit.
 SeaWorld, Universal Studios, beaches, and many other attractions await.
 While one or two days off Disney property are often easy to accommodate, if a guest is planning on spending a significant portion of vacation time at other attractions, it makes sense to find accommodations more centrally located.
 Staying in between two destinations may provide a convenient “home base” for the entire vacation.

-May offsite properties offer free or inexpensive shuttle service to area attractions.
+Many offsite properties offer free or inexpensive shuttle service to area attractions.
 Make sure that if you plan to take advantage of your hotel’s free shuttle you check into when it is available.
 Some hotels offer limited service or require reservations.
 Sometimes having your own transportation makes an offsite stay a little easier.

 Food Options.
 There is no shortage of restaurants on Disney property.
 But there is also no shortage of restaurants off property.
 Virtually every popular chain restaurant is available in the area.
-Many restaurants offer more economical options for feeding a family on a weeklong vacation.
+Many restaurants offer more economical options for feeding a family on a week-long vacation.
 In addition, picking up a few groceries at a local grocery store or discount store can provide quick meals and snacks for the whole family.
 Food can even be brought into the parks for a quick meal during your day of fun.
 While Disney parks do not allow rolling coolers to be brought into the parks, a soft sided cooler with some sandwiches and drinks provides a great alternative to theme park food.

 Many offsite hotels offer a complimentary continental breakfast in the lobby each morning.
 While this might not be a big meal, it will definitely help cut down on the food budget.
 Take a look at the options available at the hotel of your choice.

 Pets.
 While this may not be a huge concern for everyone, some guests choose to travel with their four-legged family members.
 Many offsite hotels offer pet-friendly options so the whole family can stay together.
 Some Disney resorts allow pets in certain rooms.
 Disney also has a pet care facility where your pet can be accommodated in the most magical of fashions.
 Having a pet on Disney property can be expensive though, as compared to an offsite location.